Bulk Sample Transfer

 A formative usability test was conducted with 3 lab technicians to gauge their mental model against the design.
 This allowed us to validate how we translated user interview learnings into the interface.
 Technicians performed actual pipetting tasks while following the on-screen guidance in a simulated lab environment.

-The testing surfaced actionable feedback that directly shaped the final design — including adding sample-level comments for noting input volumes, concentration, and buffer details, which became one of the most-used features in the shipped product.
+The testing surfaced actionable feedback that directly shaped the final design.
+One key addition was sample-level comments for noting input volumes, concentration, and buffer details, which became one of the most-used features in the shipped product.

-- Spatial model validated — The left-to-right source-target layout matched the users' physical workspace mental model exactly, requiring zero learning curve
+- Spatial model validated.
+The left-to-right source-target layout matched the users' physical workspace exactly, requiring zero learning curve.